Intro

 Moscow Method

-We use the Moscow Method to prioritize resources and features, and we take what matters for a strong customer experience on online and offline experiences, to make people's life easier, but we also consider what may be improved.
+I use the Moscow Method to prioritize resources and features, and we take what matters for a strong customer experience on online and offline experiences, to make people's life easier, but we also consider what may be improved.

 Sitemap